thomasfriedrichs/tap-room-redux/README.md

 * _now type ```npm start```_
 * _now you can check the project out in your browser at http://localhost:3000/_

-_Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again._

 ## Known Bugs